sin-ara/sin-ara/README.md

 - 👋 Hi, I’m @sin-ara
 - 👀 I’m interested in Frontend and Backend development.
-- 🌱 I’m currently learning MEAN Stack.
+- 🌱 I’m currently learning MERN Stack.
 - 💞️ I’m looking to collaborate on MERN/MEAN stack Project or Backend for software development projects.
 - 📫 Reach me at : Gmail : rajanand2405@gmail.com  LinkedIn: https://www.linkedin.com/in/anand-raj-singh-00a986164/